villez/rbcal/README.md

 `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7, which has been end-of-lifed anyway.

-There is a simple shell script to install the program for use, `install`.
-However it's very basic and just copies the main script into `~/bin/vscal` and the example configuration file into `~/.vscal`.

-The install script isn't extremely robust, but it does check that the `~/bin` directory exists and doesn't overwrite a previous configuration file (`~/.vscal`).
-You can also easily do the same thing manually and choose where to put the script, what to name it, whether to include the config file or not, etc.
+Currently moving to a Ruby gem format is a work in progress.
+You *should* be able to install the program by cloning this repository, building them gem with `gem build vscal.gemspec` and then `gem install`ing the resulting vscal-<version>.gem file, but as the conversion from a standalone script into a Gem is a new development, there may be some hiccups.

 ## The Configuration File